WalletScrutiny/WalletScrutinyCom/_android/com.fibermode.mode.android.md

 > Welcome to Mode.
 Our new look app remains the one-stop place for Bitcoin in the UK, but now includes seamless payments and Bitcoin rewards.

+It sounds and looks like a trading platform.

+> Here are all the things you can do with Mode:
+> Open an account in under 60 seconds:
+> - Download the app and sign up for free
+> - Access your Bitcoin anytime and anywhere
+> - Complete a simple ID verification and top up GBP via 'Open Banking'

 Mode also states that it's custodial:

 > Store and send Bitcoin with confidence: